camalot/mkdocs-test/docs/java/mods-plugins/index.md

     docker run -d -e WORLD=http://www.example.com/worlds/MySave.zip ...

+!!! note

-**NOTE:** This URL must be accessible from inside the container.
+    This URL must be accessible from inside the container.
 Therefore, you should use an IP address or a globally resolvable FQDN, or else the name of a linked container.

+!!! note

-**NOTE:** If the archive contains more than one `level.dat`, then the one to select can be picked with `WORLD_INDEX`, which defaults to 1.
+    If the archive contains more than one `level.dat`, then the one to select can be picked with `WORLD_INDEX`, which defaults to 1.

 ### Cloning world from a container path